CsabaDu/CsabaDu.DynamicTestData/README.md

 using CsabaDu.DynamicTestData;

 // ArgsCode type parameter defines if the dynamic data source should consist of
-// indifidual parameters or instances of the used TestData type. public class DynamicDataSourceExample(ArgsCode argsCode) : DynamicDataSource(argsCode) {
+// individual parameters or instances of the used TestData type. public class DynamicDataSourceExample(ArgsCode argsCode) : DynamicDataSource(argsCode) {
     public IEnumerable<object[]> AreEqualTestDataList()